 Revelstoke in Canada is known as one of the best snowboarding resorts in the world.
 The choice of freeriding terrain is a dream, with lots of powder pockets and technical tree runs to choose from.
 Book a cat-boarding day to access the backcountry opportunities further afield.
 For beginners and intermediates, there are long cruisey blue runs, perfect to improve your riding in a safe and easy environment.
 The resort has a terrain park under the Stoke chairlift if you’re looking to try some tricks.

 For one of the best snowboarding destinations in the world, head to Mammoth in the USA to explore the incredible freeride terrain.
 The powder record in past years is high and there are plenty of bowls and natural drop-ins to explore.
 There’s a dedicated snow park team that look after the bigger snow terrain parks across the mountain.
 It’s a freestyler’s paradise.
 The ski school and guides in Mammoth are some of the best in the ski industry, perfect for intermediates and beginners.

 Ischgl is highly regarded as one of the best snowboarding resorts in the world.
 It has Europe’s largest snowboard fun park, perfect for young riders and keen freestylers.
 The ski area as a whole is geared up for snowboarders with its many accessible chair lifts and not so many drag lifts.
 Whether you’re looking for an off-piste guide or first-time lessons, there is plenty of ski school choices on offer for different levels of riders.

-That concludes our list of the best snowboarding places in the world.
-To find out more about the best snowboarding resorts in Europe and the world, view our snowboarding holidays here.
-Alternatively, speak to our experts on 0207 471 7700 to discuss our best snowboarding destinations.
+To find out more about the best snowboarding places in the world, view our snowboarding holidays here.
+Alternatively, speak to our experts on 0207 471 7700.

 Other blog posts you may like: